alinethome/lox-roc/README.md

 Once compiled, `./main <path to source file>` will run the program.
 Ex: `./main ex.lox`.

-As only the scanner has been implemented, executing the compiler with a lox file will only produce a representation of the tokens found in the file.
+As only the scanner has been implemented, executing the interpreter with a lox file will only produce a representation of the tokens found in the file.

 ## To-Do